RaymondDoerr/emp/README.md

 - Repeat until all panels are fulled installed.

-## Installing The Weatherseal (Docs incomplete)
+## Installing The Weather Seal
-The weatherseal is placed on last so you don't accidentally tear it while installing the frame STLs, you want the weatherseal placed flush along the inner side of the extrusion.
-If you purchased the same brand I did, many times the adhesive isn't aligned, use this to your advantage so you don't have any exposed adhesive.
+The weather seal is placed on last so you don't accidentally tear it while installing the frame STLs, you want the weather seal placed flush along the inner side of the extrusion.
+If you purchased the same brand I did, many times the adhesive isn't aligned, use this to your advantage so you don't have any exposed adhesive on the frame.

+You **can** place the weather seal on the panel side instead, but you may have issues with the seal pinching against some of the magnetic clips occasionally.
+Try to put the foam 1-2mm back from the outer edge of the panel to help prevent this.

 ![Seal Placement 1](Images/sealPlacement1.png)
 ![Seal Placement 2](Images/sealPlacement2.png)